 Type of Advisor and Experience Required

 The financial services field is broad and there are a number of different types of advisors who offer a range of qualifications, experience, and services.
-Determine what your primary needs are, such as: help establishing a nest egg, planning your retirement, or buying a house, and look for advisors with experience in those areas.
+Determine what your primary needs are and look for advisors with experience in those areas, such as:

 Qualifications and Experience

 Check the qualifications and experience level of any prospective advisor before investing with them.
 While certifications and professional designations are not everything, advisors with legitimate designations have demonstrated a desire to go the extra mile in their professional training.
 Most of these designations require candidates to demonstrate competence in a range of topics and meet high ethical and professional standards.